moondly/foglab/README.md

     end
     ```

     You can adapt the `cpu` and `memory` accordingly.
-Please adapt the IP `base_segment` if it overlaps any other local network.
+Please adapt the IP `base_segment` if it overlaps with any other local network.
 Your labs will receive IPs from the range `<base_segment>.101-254.`

     The `eth1` interface allows you to connecto to the LXD hosts from your local machine.

-    You can use or not `swap` depending on your available system memory.
-Please notice that some labs may force swap to be disabled (kubernetes for instance).
+    You can use or not `swap` depending on the system memory available.
+Please notice that some applications may force swap to be disabled (kubernetes for instance).

 1. Start and login:
     ```